 Therefore, when a flammable liquids storage cabinet is constructed from permeable material, it reduces its ability to:

 - Segregate flammable liquids from other incompatible substances

-How to safely store packages of flammable liquids
+Unsafe and non-compliant way to store flammable liquids

 How To Safely Store Flammable Liquids